KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Layout.md

 This means that [KeyboardKit Pro][Pro] lets you create fully localized ``SystemKeyboard``s for all available locales with a single line of code.

+## How to customize the standard layout provider

+If you want to make minor customizations to the standard layout provider, there are a couple of options:

+* Subclass ``StandardKeyboardLayoutProvider`` and override ``StandardKeyboardLayoutProvider/keyboardLayout(for:)``.
+* Create a new ``StandardKeyboardLayoutProvider`` instance and inject a custom ``StandardKeyboardLayoutProvider/iPadProvider``.
+* Create a new ``StandardKeyboardLayoutProvider`` instance and inject a custom ``StandardKeyboardLayoutProvider/iphoneProvider``.

+You can also create a completely custom keyboard layout provider, see below.

 ## How to create a custom keyboard layout provider